-- 18.1.
-South Cambridgeshire District Council promotes the provision of affordable housing for local people through its Rural Exception Site Policy. - 18.2.
+- 21.1.
+South Cambridgeshire District Council promotes the provision of affordable housing for local people through its Rural Exception Site Policy. - 21.2.
 Where there are groups of smaller settlements, development in one village may support services in a village nearby and meet housing need within a wider catchment area.
 An up-to-date housing needs assessment should be undertaken to ascertain the numbers, types and tenures of homes needed to meet local housing need.
-It is also important that a Registered Provider leads on the delivery of a rural exception site working in conjunction with the developer, parish council and Cambridgeshire Acre (the rural housing enabler). - 18.3.
+It is also important that a Registered Provider leads on the delivery of a rural exception site working in conjunction with the developer, parish council and Cambridgeshire Acre (the rural housing enabler). - 21.3.
 Where a potential rural exception site is identified, the developer/RP should make contact with the Housing Strategy Team in the first instance.
-The expectation is that a pre application is made prior to the submission of a planning application, and that this should be a full application rather than an outline planning application, and that the Registered Provider is party to the section106 Agreement. - 18.4.
+The expectation is that a pre application is made prior to the submission of a planning application, and that this should be a full application rather than an outline planning application, and that the Registered Provider is party to the section106 Agreement. - 21.4.
 Rural Exception Site schemes are permitted only for meeting an identified affordable housing need and would not normally come forward for residential development.
-Therefore, the expectation is that land values are kept at agricultural levels to ensure schemes are viable and meet the purposes of the policy.
+Therefore, the expectation is that land values are kept at agricultural levels to ensure schemes are viable and meet the purposes of the policy. - 21.5.

-- 18.5.
 The number of affordable homes provided on a rural exception site should not be greater than the level of local need identified.
-The appropriate scale of development will be influenced by the category of village, the size and character of the built-up area of the individual village concerned, and the level of services and facilities available in the village in terms of achieving sustainable development.
-Therefore, it could be expected that a rural exception site at a Rural Centre may be larger than one at an Infill village.
-However, even at a Rural Centre, a site should be of a small scale. - 18.6.
+The appropriate scale of development will be influenced by the category of village, the size and character of the built-up area of the individual village concerned, the level of local housing need and the level of services and facilities available in the village in terms of achieving sustainable development.

+- 21.6.
 Where rural exception sites are located in the countryside, the impact of the proposed development on village character and the rural landscape will be key considerations in determining any planning application.
-An application will only be approved if the location and design of a proposal minimises any adverse impact and can demonstrate that it can be assimilated into the local environment in an acceptable way, and is appropriate in respect of other planning considerations. - 18.7.
+An application will only be approved if the location and design of a proposal minimises any adverse impact and can demonstrate that it can be assimilated into the local environment in an acceptable way and is appropriate in respect of other planning considerations. - 21.7.
 Rural exception sites that are within or adjoin the Green Belt, will only be considered where no alternative sites exist that would have less impact on Green Belt purposes.
-This requirement means that applicants must demonstrate by way of a sequential test that no alternative appropriate sites can be found outside of the Green Belt. - 18.8.
+This requirement means that applicants must demonstrate by way of a sequential test that no alternative appropriate sites can be found outside of the Green Belt. - 21.8.
 Proposals to extend rural exception sites will be considered on their merits, having regard to the overall scale of the site that would be created together with the original development and the cumulative visual impact as a result of a larger development in the countryside.

-19. First Homes Exception Sites
+22. First Homes Exception Sites

-19.1.
+22.1.
 Rural exception sites (as set out above) will always be South Cambridgeshire District Council's preference as they meet specified local need.
 If a developer wants to bring forward a First Homes Exception Site the developer will need to evidence why it would be more appropriate than a rural exception site in that area.
 Any First Homes Exception Site will include a local priority for allocation to that village.

-20. Community Led Housing
+23. Community Led Housing

-20.1.
-See Annex 1, Housing for Specific Groups
+23.1.
+See Annex 1, Housing for Specific Groups.

-21. Almshouses
+24. Almshouses